ahuarte47/duckdb-stac/README.md

 # DuckDB STAC Extension

-A DuckDB extension for reading data from SpatioTemporal Asset Catalogs (STAC) using SQL.
+A DuckDB extension for reading data from [SpatioTemporal Asset Catalogs](https://stacspec.org/) (STAC) using SQL.

+The STAC specification is a common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered.

 The extension exposes STAC catalogs as relational tables, following the [GeoParquet STAC specification](https://radiantearth.github.io/stac-geoparquet-spec/latest/).